 How To Monetise My Blog In 2021

 If you’re of the entrepreneurial spirit you’ll no doubt be asking yourself how to switch on the money tap from your audience.
 You may have started the journey with the specific goal of creating a blog that could supplement your desired lifestyle.
 Either way your options are wide, from affiliates, advertisement, branded content etc. We’re here to tell you about the affiliate market and the dos and don’ts.
+Blogs also don’t break the bank with platforms such as blogger and wix you can create a blog for free.

 The great thing about having a successful blog is that the audience will typically be in a ‘conversion’ mindset.
 What I mean by this is that they’ll usually be down the consumer funnel and willing to make a transaction.
 Let’s give an example, say you’re running a travel blog lets call it ‘Tim’s TUI Adventures’’.
 If people are attracted to your blog there showing interest in travel, they’ve probably considered going on holiday or are in the process of deciding what/where to go.
 They’ve come to your blog for some context, social proofing and advice.
 In this scenario, it wouldn’t be a bad idea to sign up to TUI’s affiliate programme.